mxy-kit/sasrec-semantic-id-beauty/README.md

-# SASRecCE on Amazon Beauty 2014
+#  SASRecCE with Ordinary Item IDs and SASRec-style Model with Semantic IDs on Amazon Beauty 2014

-This repository contains the ordinary item-ID SASRec baseline used for next-item prediction on Amazon Beauty 2014.
+This repository contains the ordinary item-ID SASRec baseline used for next-item prediction on Amazon Beauty 2014, and also a TIGER-style generative recommendation model under the same global temporal split protocol as the ordinary SASRec baseline.

 The setup follows: